-For GenomeXpress® nuclear genome analysis, an affected individual's clinical records and prior genetic testing results submitted at the time of test activation will be reviewed prior to analysis.
-The proband's analysis includes evaluation of variants that are identified to be de novo (when both parents submitted), compound heterozygous (when both parents submitted), homozygous, heterozygous and X-linked.
+For GeneDx ultraRapid Genome nuclear genome analysis, an affected individual's clinical records and previous genetic testing results submitted at the time of test activation will be reviewed prior to analysis.
+The proband's analysis includes evaluation of variants that are identified to be heterozygous, homozygous, and X-linked.
+If both biological parental samples are submitted for targeted segregation analysis, testing will also determine if variants are de novo and/or compound heterozygous.
 In addition, analysis takes into consideration family structure, reported phenotype, and provided clinical and/or differential diagnosis.
 This is a comprehensive analysis of a very large number of genes with phenotype-driven reporting; therefore, reported results are focused on pathogenic and likely pathogenic variants in genes related to the clinical information provided.
 Less frequently, variants of uncertain significance in candidate and differential diagnosis genes are reported.